funkylarma/adamchamberlin.info/src/posts/2020/05/howdy.md

 ---
 title: "Howdy"
 date: "2020-05-25"
 categories:
   - "writing"
 tags:
-  - “life”
+  - "life"
-  - “blogging”
+  - "blogging"
-  - “family”
+  - "family"
 slug: "howdy"
 ---

 You know that feeling, when you wake in the morning and that little thought pops into your head.
-“I had a blog, once”.
+"I had a blog, once".

 Yep.
 I can confirm that after an online search for my name it turns out I do indeed have a blog.
 It is still alive and has been sitting here collecting dust all this time.